 On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act of 2017 (the "Tax Act").
-Among other important changes in the Tax Act, the tax rate on corporations was reduced from 35% to 21%; a limitation on the deduction of interest expense was enacted; gain from the sale of a partnership interest by a foreign person will be subject to U.S. tax to the extent that the partnership is engaged in a trade or business; a special deduction for qualified business income from pass-through entities was added; U.S. federal income taxes on foreign earnings was eliminated (subject to several important exceptions), and new provisions designed to tax currently global intangible low taxed income ("GILTI") and a new base erosion anti-abuse tax were added.
+Among other important changes in the Tax Act, the tax rate on corporations was reduced from 35% to 21%; a limitation on the deduction of interest expense was enacted; gain from the sale of a partnership interest by a foreign person will be subject to U.S. tax to the extent that the partnership is engaged in a trade or business; a special deduction for qualified business income from pass-through entities was added; U.S. federal income taxes on foreign earnings were eliminated (subject to several important exceptions), and new provisions designed to tax currently global intangible low taxed income ("GILTI") and a new base erosion anti-abuse tax were added.

 For taxable years beginning after December 31, 2017, a deduction for interest will generally be allowed for any entity only up to 30% of adjusted taxable income (determined without regard to interest income or expense) plus the amount of interest income.
 Only interest income and expense incurred in a trade or business is taken into account, i.e., investment interest income and deductions are ignored.
 For partnerships, the limitation is applied at the partnership level and then adjustments are made at the partner level to avoid double counting and to allow an owner to use any excess income in calculating the interest deduction at his or her level.
-The provision will not limit the deduction of interest by the Company for 2018 but it did have an impact the deduction for certain of the portfolio companies, resulting in an additional valuation allowance for deferred tax assets of \$2.1 million.
+The provision did not limit the deduction of interest by the Company for 2019 or 2018, but it did have an impact on the deduction for certain of the portfolio companies, resulting in an additional valuation allowance for deferred tax assets of \$1.1 million and \$2.1 million in the years ended December 31, 2019 and 2018, respectively.